istio/istio.io/content/en/docs/setup/upgrade/index.md

 ### Data plane

-Just installing the new revision will have no impact on our existing proxies.
-In order to upgrade these, we need to configure them to point to the new control plane.
+Simply installing the new revision has no impact on the existing proxies.
+To upgrade these, configure them to point to the new control plane.
 This is controlled during sidecar injection based on the namespace label `istio.io/rev`.
-If we want to upgrade our namespace `test-ns`, we can relabel it to point to the canary revision: `kubectl label namespace default istio-injection- istio.io/rev=canary`.
-Note that we are also removing the `istio-injection` label, which will take precedence over the `istio.io/rev` label for backwards compatibility.
+To upgrade the namespace `test-ns`, relabel it to point to the canary revision: `kubectl label namespace default istio-injection- istio.io/rev=canary`.
+Note the removal of the `istio-injection` label, which takes precedence over the `istio.io/rev` label for backwards compatibility.

-Once our namespace has been updated, we need to restart our pods to trigger a re-injection.
+After the namespace updates, restart the pods to trigger a re-injection.
 One way to do this is using `kubectl rollout restart deployment -n test-ns`.

 When the pod is re-injected, it will be configured to point to the `istiod-canary` control plane.
-We can verify this by looking at the pod labels.
+You can verify this by looking at the pod labels.
 For example, `kubectl get pods -n test-ns -l istio.io/rev=canary` will show all pods using the `canary` revision.